-The I-Site designation “Montpellier University of Excellence” has been confirmed by the Prime Minister
+The I-Site "Montpellier University of Excellence" designation confirmed by the Prime Minister

 It’s official!
 The I-SITE Montpellier University of Excellence initiative has been extended.
 This is great news for the University of Montpellier and its 15 partners, confirming the relevance and quality of the work they have undertaken collectively since 2017.
-This extension comes with continued funding, which is essential to securing the university’s internationally recognized standing and addressing the major challenges of the future.
+This extension is accompanied by continued funding, which is essential to ensuring the university maintains its internationally recognized standing and meets the major challenges of the future.

 A whole new dynamic

-“Together, we have demonstrated our ability to generate unprecedented momentum to create a major university that serves as a driving force for its region and has a strong international presence , ” the presidentcontinued .
-This has required a great deal of collective effort, but it ensures the University of Montpellier’s long-term visibility on both the national and international stages, built around a strong identity focused on three major global challenges: food security, environmental protection, and human health.
+“Together, we have demonstrated our ability to generate unprecedented momentum to create a major university that serves as a driving force for its region and has a strong international presence , the presidentcontinued .
+This represents a significant collective effort, but one that ensures the University of Montpellier’s long-term visibility on both the national and international stages, built around a strong identity focused on three major global challenges: food security, environmental protection, and human health.

 The news also prompted a response from the Region, as expressed by its president, Carole Delga, whodescribed the decisionas “proof of the dynamism and excellence of research in Montpellier and Occitanie.
-The work carried out within the MUSE framework is fundamental to the future of our planet and aligns with the Region’s strategic priorities.
-“We must collectively deliver on these issues—a promise for future generations and a driving force for our regions.”
+The work carried out under the MUSE initiative is fundamental to the future of our planet and aligns with the Region’s strategic priorities.
+“We have a collective responsibility to deliver on these issues—a promise to future generations and a source of momentum for our regions.”

 Take the exams